marcoDallas/acpi_call_GUI_systemd/README.md

 To install:
-after downloading the program, enter the directory acpi_call_GUI_Fedora and launch `install.sh` . if you have the program in your home directory (for example typing <code> git clone https://github.com/marcoDallas/acpi_call_GUI.git </code>), you only need to type in terminal:
+after downloading the program, enter the directory acpi_call_GUI_Fedora and launch `install.sh` . if you have the program in your home directory (for example typing <code> sudo git clone https://github.com/marcoDallas/acpi_call_GUI_Fedora.git </code>), you only need to type in terminal:

 <code> cd acpi_call_GUI_Fedora </code>